kisikmisik/Study---snake/README.md

 This is my version of classic game.
-Vanilla JavaScript ES6, HTML, some CSS.
+Vanilla JavaScript(mostly ES5, with some ES6), HTML, some CSS.

 Version 1.1:
 1) the snake now in color